SVG%20File-02.svg

 It May Not Always be Something Your Organization Needs

-TOP TIP: If you do find yourself with some in-kind donations that your organization does not have a use for, an online auction might be a good way to go.
+TOP TIP: If you find yourself with some in-kind donations that your organization does not have a use for, an online auction might be a good way to go.
 This way, you can put the items up for bid and generate some cash income for your nonprofit organization.
 With an all-in-one auction management solution, it's easy to build your own auction website within minutes and accept cash donations online.

 Volunteers handing out donations